JPMorgan Chase & Co. Reiterates “CHF 400” Price Target for Roche Holding Ltd. Genussscheine (VTX:ROG)

-JPMorgan Chase & Co. set a CHF 400 target price on Roche Holding Ltd. Genussscheine (VTX:ROG) in a research report report published on Thursday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the healthcare company’s stock.
+JPMorgan Chase & Co. set a CHF 400 target price on Roche Holding Ltd. Genussscheine (VTX:ROG) in a research report report published on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the healthcare company’s stock.

 Rogers Corporation designs, develops, manufactures, and sells engineered materials and components worldwide.
 The company's Advanced Connectivity Solutions segment offers circuit materials and solutions for connectivity applications in wireless communications infrastructure, automotive, connected devices, wired infrastructure, consumer electronics, and aerospace/defense.